Generative Modeling Reveals the Connection between Cellular Morphology and Gene Expression

 COSMIC generates realistic nuclear images from gene expression

-Generated images retain sufficient biological signal to support accurate cell type classification, approaching the performance achieved on real microscopy images.
-COSMIC generalizes to unseen batches, new donors, and even across species.
+Images generated by COSMIC retain sufficient biological signal to support accurate cell type classification, approaching the performance achieved on real microscopy images.
+Additionally, COSMIC generalizes to unseen batches, new donors, and even across species.

 COSMIC predicts transcriptomic profiles from nuclear morphology

-In the reverse direction, COSMIC infers biologically meaningful transcriptomic profiles directly from nuclear images.
-Predicted transcriptomes recover the global structure of gene expression space, preserve cell-type separation, and enable accurate downstream cell-type classification.
+In this reverse direction, COSMIC infers biologically meaningful transcriptomic profiles directly from nuclear images.
+Transcriptomes predicted by COSMIC recover the global structure of gene expression space and maintain clear separation between cell types.

-At the gene level, COSMIC identifies a subset of genes whose expression can be robustly predicted from morphology, including cell-type marker genes with high correlation to ground truth.
+At the gene level, COSMIC connects genes to nuclear morphology by identifying a subset of genes whose expression can be robustly predicted from morphology, including cell-type marker genes with high correlation to ground truth.
 These results demonstrate that nuclear morphology encodes precise information about specific transcriptional programs.

 COSMIC captures continuous cell-cycle dynamics

-Beyond discrete cell types, COSMIC learns continuous biological processes.
-In mouse fibroblasts, COSMIC accurately recovers cell-cycle dynamics from both modalities.
-Predicted transcriptomes reproduce phase-specific expression patterns of canonical cell-cycle genes, while generated nuclear images reflect expected morphological changes across the cell cycle, such as systematic variation in nuclear size.
+Focusing on mouse fibroblasts, we tested whether COSMIC can recover known biological dynamics without supervision, focusing on the cell cycle.
+The FUCCI reporter signals in this dataset allowed us to explicitly validate the inferred cell cycle profiles.
+The figure below shows that the predicted transcriptomes reproduce phase-specific expression patterns of canonical cell-cycle genes, while generated nuclear images reflect expected morphological changes across the cell cycle, such as systematic variation in nuclear size.

 COSMIC identifies morphology-associated genes in cancer